shonn2nd/starter-academic-mac/content/authors/admin/_index.md

   url: https://www.shsu.edu/
 ---

 Dr. Shonn Sheng-Lun Cheng received his doctoral degree in learning technologies at The Ohio State University in 2019.
 Then, he pursued one-year postdoctoral training in quantitative methodology at Virginia Commonwealth University.
-Currently, Dr. Cheng is an assistant professor of instructional systems design and technology at Sam Houston State University.
+Currently, he is an assistant professor of instructional systems design and technology at Sam Houston State University.
+Dr. Cheng used to teach English in cram school in Taiwan for three years.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.